-The first, and respectively recommended option to master on a high level the profession of a "software engineer", is to start your training via the end-to-end SoftUni program for software engineers: https://softuni.org.
-The SoftUni curriculum is carefully developed by Dr. Svetlin Nakov and his team, to provide you consequently and with gradually increasing complexity all the skills that a software engineer must have, to start a career as a software developer in an IT company.
+The first and respectively recommended opportunity to master completely and on a high level the profession of a "software engineer" is to start your training via the end-to-end SoftUni program for software engineers: https://softuni.org.
+The SoftUni curriculum is carefully developed by Dr. Svetlin Nakov and his team, to provide you consequently and with gradually increasing complexity, all the skills that a software engineer must possess, to start a career as a software developer in an IT company.

 Keep in mind that to become a programmer takes a lot of effort, writing tens of thousands of lines of code, and solving hundreds, even thousands of practical problems, and this takes years!
 If someone offers you "an easier program" and promises you to become a programmer and start working within 3-4 months, then either they are lying to you, or they will give you such a low level, that companies won't even take you as a trainee, even if you pay to the company that is wasting its time with you.
 There are exceptions, of course, for example, if you are not starting from scratch, or if you have extremely well-developed engineering thinking, or if you apply for a very low position (for example technical support), but in general, you cannot become a programmer if you haven't spent at least 1 year of intense learning and code writing!

 The training for software engineers at SoftUni is a very serious occupation and you need to spend at least 4-5 hours every day, preferably your entire attention and time.
 Combining working and training is not always successful, but if you work something easy and you have a lot of spare time, it is a good option.
 SoftUni is an appropriate option for school students, university students, and people who work, but it is best if you assign your entire time to your training and mastering the profession.
 It will not work if you spend 2 or 4 hours a week on it!